isn module provides data types for the following

 list of prefixes may be out of date.
 It is hoped that a future version of

-this module will obtained the prefix list from one or more tables that
+this module will obtain the prefix list from one or more tables that

 can be easily updated by users as needed; however, at present, the